ahmedhghareeb/Hadoop_Project/README.md

 Using Bigdata Technology (Hadoop and Spark) we can accelerate the process of predictive models by putting them in the external server or distribute them to be processed in parallel in and out core instead of traditional computing.

-# 2 - Gas sensors for home activity monitoring Data Set (Classification Problem)
+# 2 - Gas Sensors for Home Activity Monitoring - UCI Data Set (Classification Problem)
 https://github.com/ahmedhgh/Hadoop_Project/blob/master/Database_Project.ipynb

 STEPS (the objective and the appraoch)